 Searches for “Disney+” over the last 24 months.

 The service has nearly 95 million subscribers.
 Last summer, the company released “Soul” directly to streaming.
-A lineup of toys to go with it are sold in every big box retailer.
+A lineup of toys to go with it is sold in every big box retailer.
 This spring another big Disney release, “Raya and the Last Dragon”, is set to premiere on Disney+.

 These trends can be seen in TV shows, too.

 Data analytics specialists at The NPD Group reported a correlation between Netflix’s “Barbie Dreamhouse Adventures” and sales of the Barbie Dreamhouse.
 When the new season of the show premiered on Netflix, viewer hours of Barbie titles soared—nearly doubling between February and June 2020.
 Sales of the Barbie Dreamhouse skyrocketed, too.
-It became one of the top 10 fastest selling toys in the US from March to September 2020.
+It became one of the top 10 fastest-selling toys in the US from March to September 2020.

 Google searches for “Barbie Dreamhouse Adventures” over time.

 When the new season of the show premiered on Netflix, viewer hours of Barbie titles soared—nearly doubling between February and June 2020.
 Sales of the Barbie Dreamhouse skyrocketed, too.
-It became one of the top 10 fastest selling toys in the US from March to September 2020.
+It became one of the top 10 fastest-selling toys in the US from March to September 2020.

 Netflix has formed profitable partnerships with several toy companies.
 “Mighty Express” came out in September 2020, directly from the toy company Spin Master.
 The company is also the master toy partner for the Netflix series “Gabby’s Dollhouse”.
 Toy industry experts point to this as being a two-fold strategy for Netflix.